edithjimenez25/Walking-In-Paris/Checklist - Pre-Presentation.md

 1. [ **not yet complete** ] Development Requirements
 2. [ **not yet complete** ] Create a Jupyter Notebook describing the data exploration and cleanup process.
 3. [ **not yet complete** ] Create a Jupyter Notebook illustrating the final data analysis.
-4. [ **not yet complete** ] Use Matplotlib to create a total of 6–8 visualizations of your data **ideally, have at least 2  vizualizations per ”question” you ask of your data**
+4. [ **not yet complete** ] Use Matplotlib to create a total of 6–8 visualizations of your data (ideally, have at least 2  vizualizations per ”question” you ask of your data)
 5. [ **not yet complete** ] Save PNG images of your visualizations to distribute to the class and instructional team, and for inclusion in your presentation.
 6. [ **not yet complete** ] (Optional) Use at least one API, if you can find an API with data pertinent to your primary research questions.
 7. [ **not yet complete** ] Create a write-up summarizing your major findings.
 8. [ **not yet complete** ] Include a heading for each question you asked of your data
 9. [ **not yet complete** ] Include a short description of your findings and any relevant plots.

+**Scott:** Looks like we need min of 3 or max of 4 questions.
+We're asked for 6-8 visualizations, and to "have at least 2 per question".

 ### From the grading rubric pdf:
 1. All Group members spoke during presentation